Manindra03/python-flask-kubernetes-app/README.md

 # flask-app-kubernetes

-Deploy Python Flask app to Kubernetes (k3d)
+Deploy Python Flask app to Kubernetes (eks)

 ## About